SasPes/proxmark3-hf-mfdes-web/README.md

 - Start and control the Proxmark3 shell from your browser
 - Manage MFDes profiles and keys (set, get, change, master key)
-- Create and manage DESFire applications and files (create, delete, list)
+- Create, delete, and list DESFire applications and files
 - Read and write file data
 - String \<-\> Hex conversion tools
 - "No Auth" toggle for testing